majodev/majodev.github.io/src/notes/hello world/index.md

     initial commit
 ```

+This site is not backed by any traditional blogging CMS (e.g. [Wordpress](http://wpde.org/), [Ghost](https://ghost.org/) or [Medium](https://medium.com/)).
+Instead I developed it from scratch and used the nifty little static site generator [metalsmith](http://metalsmith.io).
+My site is therefore only a bundle containing minified HTML/CSS/JS, which I can host anywhere: No serverside logic, no databases required!
+Templates with [Handlebars](http://handlebarsjs.com/), writing with [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and a flat file hierarchy with [YAML](http://www.yaml.org/) frontmatter is all I need from a CMS.

+If you are interested, feel free to checkout the [source code](https://github.com/majodev/majodev.github.io/), hosting is currently done though blazing fast [GitHub Pages](https://pages.github.com/).
+By the way, I'm in the process of publishing all my plugins I've written for [metalsmith](http://metalsmith.io).
+Check back later if you want some information on that.

-Anyways, I'm glad you are able to read this and maybe you'll find something useful here in the next few weeks.
+Anyways, I'm glad you are able to finally read this and maybe you'll find something useful here in the next few weeks.

 ![out](i am out.gif)

 Have some feedback on the design or structure?
 Please leave a comment below or catch me up on [twitter](http://twitter.com/majodev).
+Don't forget to **subscribe to my mailing list**. <!-- TODO: MAILING LIST !!!!! -->